edgexfoundry-holding/device-bluetooth-c/README.md

 executable requires the configuration.toml in
 `res/` and any device profiles in `profiles/`.

-Run the following command in shell to start the device service
+The following shell command can be used to start the device service.

 ```./build/release/device-ble/device-ble```